 Better Business Bureau’s Rating

 Driven by curiosity, I next headed out to the Better Business Bureau website.

 Whoever is running it, they seem to have gotten the stamp of approval from BBB, which handed them an “A” grade for their operation.

 The profile of PPD here declares that it is a setup based in Denver.
 Colorado and it is a BBB accredited business since 11/09/2010.

-If you are familiar with BBB, it is not their practice to hand out an A rating to just about any Tom, Dick and Harry.
-So you have to admire PPD is able to achieve this feat despite of the secrecy surrounding the company!
+If you are familiar with BBB, it is not their practice to hand out an A rating to just about any Tom, Dick, and Harry.
+So you have to admire PPD is able to achieve this feat despite the secrecy surrounding the company!